siyonabansal123/Dive-Into-the-world-of-Quant/README.md

 -  specified the 5 most decision-affecting Fundamental Ratios.

 ### Task 2
-- Created a momentum based portfolio by python
+- Created a momentum based reshuffling portfolio by python
-- Created a class Portfolio which buys and sells the stocks in the protfolio and calculates daily returns
+- calculated daily returns, cumulative returns, etc to analyse the startegy.